-This report presents the findings of a noise assessment for a proposed residential led, mixed-use development on land located between the A3061 (Shaftesbury Road) and the B3092 (New Road) to the south of Gillingham, Dorset.
+This report presents the findings of a noise assessment for a proposed residential led, mixed-use development on land known as Ham Farm and Newhouse Farm, located between the B3081 (Shaftesbury Road) and the B3092 (New Road) to the south of Gillingham, Dorset.

-An assessment of the change in traffic noise was undertaken for both the effect the proposed development would have and the effects in conjunction with other committed developments within the surrounding area.
+An assessment of the change in traffic noise was undertaken for both the effect the proposed developments would have and the effects in conjunction with other committed developments within the surrounding area.
 The results of which indicate that the changes in noise level resulting from changes in traffic flow are minimal with the maximum change predicted falling within the 'Lowest Observed Adverse Effect Level' range.